ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Tracks

+Decide how many [tracks, workshops, and villages](tracks_workshops_villages.md) you want to run during your conference.
+Tracks often run concurrently, allowing you to host more speakers and gives attendees a choice of which speaker to see.
+Having multiple tracks can be a double edged sword, not only in terms of complexity and planning, but giving attendees too many choices could lead to analysis paralysis.
+Similarly, while you may easily fill two concurrent tracks with amazing talks, if the third track has only a handful of speakers on it, it may feel like the bargain bin section - to both speakers and attendees.

-Deciding how many [tracks, workshops, and villages](tracks_workshops_villages.md) you want to run during your conference.
-Remember - the more tracks, the more complexity is involved in planning, management, and running each one.
+Remember - the more tracks you add to your conference, the more complexity is involved in planning, management, and running each one.

 ## Volunteers